GoHypernet/Galileo-examples/swmm5/README.md

 # SWMM5 computational engine example
-This particular example and many other like it can be found at https://www.openswmm.org/SWMMExamples
+This particular example and many others like it can be found at https://www.openswmm.org/SWMMExamples

 This example demonstrates how to run swmm5 flood simulator via Galileo.